ang-zeyu/infisearch/docs/src/search_features.md

 "lorem ipsum" - documents containing "lorem" and "ipsum" appearing one after the other
 ```

-However, note these will not work if the [`withPositions`](./indexer/indexing.md#miscellaneous-options) index feature is disabled (enabled by default).
+You will need to enable the [`withPositions`](./indexer/indexing.md#miscellaneous-options) index feature for this to work.

 ## Field Search